GNU Octave: GUI applications

 b3 = uicontrol (f, "style", "radiobutton","string", "Not in the group","Position", [ 10 50 100 50 ]);

 Packages

 Octave also has many packages available.
-Those packages are located at Octave-Forge Octave Forge - Packages, or Github Octave Packages.
+Those packages are located at Octave-Forge Octave Forge - Packages, or GitHub Octave Packages.
 It is also possible for anyone to create and maintain packages.

 Comparison with other similar software

-Other free alternatives to MATLAB include Scilab and FreeMat.
+Alternatives to GNU Octave under an open source license, other than the aforementioned MATLAB, include Scilab and FreeMat.
 Octave is more compatible with MATLAB than Scilab is, and FreeMat has not been updated since June 2013.

+Also the Julia programming language and its plotting capabilities has similarities with GNU Octave.